-MAXFORDER The order of the maximum function f_n used in the field expansion (default: 5).
+MAXFORDER The order of the maximum function f_n used in the field expansion (default: 4).
 See the scalar magnetic potential below.
-This sets for example the maximum power of z in the field expansion of vertical component B_z to $2 \cdot \text{MAXFORDER}$.
+This sets, for example, the maximum power of z in the field expansion of vertical component B_z to $2 \cdot \text{MAXFORDER}$.

 EANGLE Entrance edge angle (radians).
+(Default: 0.0 rad)

 ROTATION Rotation of the magnet about its central axis (radians, counterclockwise).
 This enables to obtain skew fields.
+Only valid for straight magnets with ANGLE set to 0.
 (Default 0.0 rad)